saumyaparmar/SpaceInvadersClone/README.md

 3. **Creator** - this is the AlienFactory which return an Gameobject which is a type of an alien.
 AlienFactory abstracts the creation logic, and encapsulates the details of instantiating each type of alien.

 # 5. HANDLING TIME EVENTS (COMMAND PATTERN)
-Challenge: execute a certain functionality after a time is passed
+**Challenge:** execute a certain functionality after a time is passed.

-Problem: From animating objects, movement and sound should occur after a certain time is passed.
+**Problem:** From animating objects, movement and sound should occur after a certain time is passed.
 A certain functionality should be executed.

-Solution: The command pattern provides a strategic and efficient solution to this problem where we can encapsulate a function as an object.
+**Solution:** The command pattern provides a strategic and efficient solution to this problem where we can encapsulate a function as an object.

 COMMAND provides an interface that all objects derived from it must have that functionality.
 When a certain timer frame is passed that functionality is called in all the command objects.